Sport in Italy: Baseball

 Baseball is a growing, minor sport in Italy.
 Introduced to Italy by American servicemen during World War II, professional baseball leagues were not established until after the war.
 The Italy national baseball team is traditionally ranked as the second best team in Europe, behind the Dutch national team.
 Italy's performance during the Olympics has been consistently high for a European team, but is noted for its reliance on American and Latino players of Italian descent.
 The highest level of play in Italy today is considered to be on par with Class A ball in the United States.
 The Italian Baseball League is the highest level of professional baseball in Italy.

 Cricket

 The Italy national cricket team is the team that represents the country of Italy in international cricket matches.
 They have been an associate member of the International Cricket Council since 1995, having previously been an affiliate member since 1984.
 The team is administered by the Federazione Cricket Italiana (Italian Cricket Federation).
-They are currently ranked 25th in the world by the ICC, and are ranked fifth amongst European non-Test teams.
+They are currently ranked 28th in the world by the ICC, and are ranked fifth amongst European non-Test teams.
 The Italy national cricket team has won several European Cricket tournaments, and the popularity of cricket is rising.
 All the Italian cricketers are home grown cricketers, and they had a well off position in the recent European Indoor Cricket Tournament and the European Cricket Championship.
 They recently participated in the ICC World Cricket League Division 4.
+They have also recently qualified for the Men's T20 world cup in 2026, the first time the team has ever qualified for any edition of the cricket world cup.